josephseverino/Historic_Energy_Estimate/README.md

 ```linux
 conda activate energyPipeline
 ```
 unzip your network files (Network.zip).
+You can do this by double clicking on zip file in MacOS.
 These are too big to be pushed on GitHub

 # STEP 2: Pull Historic Data
 In command line.
 Make sure you put your data in YYYY-MM-dd formatas string